KeYProject/key/key/key.ui/examples/heap/block_loop_contracts/Simple/README.txt

 The methods in "LoopContractExamples" are based on an example found in:
     Thomas Tuerk.
 Local reasoning about while-loops.
 In In International Conference on Verified Software: Theories, Tools and Experiments - Theory Workshop (VS-Theory).

+"BlockContractExamplesWithoutPreconditions" is same as "BlockContractExamples" but with all preconditions removed from the block contracts.
+Thus, the proof obligations in this class can only be proven using the rule "Internal Block Contract".

 2018, Florian Lanzinger